HumanCellAtlas/dcp-cli/README.rst

 One can also use: ``hca dss login``.

-More info on `google service credentials <https://cloud.google.com/iam/docs/understanding-service-accounts>`_ and how to `create <https://console.cloud.google.com/iam-admin/serviceaccounts>`_.
+See `Google service credentials <https://cloud.google.com/iam/docs/understanding-service-accounts>`_ for more information about service accounts.
+Use the `Google Cloud IAM web console
+<https://console.cloud.google.com/iam-admin/serviceaccounts>`_ to manage service accounts.

 Development
 -----------
 To develop on the CLI, first run ``pip install -r requirements-dev.txt``.
-You can install your locally modified copy of the hca package by running `make install` in the repository root directory.
+You can install your locally modified copy of the hca package by running ``make install`` in the repository root directory.

-To use the command line interface with a local or test DSS, first run ``hca`` (or ``scripts/hca`` if you want to use the package in place from the repository root directory).
+To use the command line interface with a local or test DSS, first run ``hca`` (or ``scripts/hca`` if you want to use the package in-place from the repository root directory).
 This will create the file ``~/.config/hca/config.json``, which you can modify to update the value of ``DSSClient.swagger_url`` to point to the URL of the Swagger definition served by your DSS deployment.
 Lastly, the CLI enforces HTTPS connection to the DSS API.
 If you are connecting to a local DSS, make this change in ``dcp-cli/hca/util/__init__.py`` in the ``SwaggerClient`` object::